Political Activities and Guidelines

 .100 Other Regulations

 The students, faculty, and administration at Kansas State University encourage all members of the University community to take advantage of any and all opportunities to educate themselves regarding the candidates and issues relating to national, state, and local elections.
 A responsible citizen is an informed citizen.
-In order to provide the best possible forum for political information, please note the following guidelines for political activities are provided by the Office of Student Activities and Services (OSAS), K-State Association of Residence Halls, the K-State Student Union, the Associate Vice President of the Division of Facilities, and the Kansas Board of Regents.
+In order to provide the best possible forum for political information, please note the following guidelines for political activities are provided by the Center for Student Involvement (CSI), K-State Association of Residence Halls, the K-State Student Union, the Associate Vice President of the Division of Facilities, and the Kansas Board of Regents.

 - State facilities are not available for fundraising events for candidates or parties.